wcm-io-devops/conga-aem-definitions-it-sample-app/README.md

 * `build-deploy-publish.sh` - Build and deploy to publish instance
 * `build-deploy-author-and-publish.sh` - Build, and then deploy to author and publish instance (in parallel)

+Alternatively use these script to deploy to local AEM 6.5 instance:

+* `build-deploy-65.sh` - Build and deploy to author instance
+* `build-deploy-publish-65.sh` - Build and deploy to publish instance
+* `build-deploy-author-and-publish-65.sh` - Build, and then deploy to author and publish instance (in parallel)

 ### System requirements